 I believe this is part of the move away from hyper globalisation that we’re now seeing, including China looking inward and not being as dependent on markets in the US, Europe, and Australia.
 There has been a boom in Asian markets, with Vietnam being a huge source of growth for Chinese exporters.

 The tension with Australia is something we will see more during this decade, as there are likely to be more political considerations that will impact how countries trade.

 China as the world’s biggest importer

 JM: We thought it would happen last month, and it hasn’t yet.
-The title of the largest importer in the world pertains to the place where people or humans are buying the most, which since World War II, has been the US.
-It’s also why the US has had so much leverage in trade negotiations and Americans are still the ones who buy the most goods.
+The title of the largest importer in the world pertains to the place where people or humans are buying the most, which since World War II has been the US.
+It’s also why the US has had so much leverage in trade negotiations, and why Americans are still the ones who buy the most goods.

 It’s a status China covets: to be the number one importer of merchandise goods.
-Achieving this will cement that China is the most powerful trading nation the world’s ever seen.
-We believe this is going to happen before the end of the year, in large part due to their appetite for soybeans, iron ore, copper and other essential commodities.
-When it happens it will be the biggest story of the century economically, politically and diplomatically.
+Achieving this will cement that China is the most powerful trading nation the world has ever seen.
+We believe this is going to happen before the end of the year, in large part due to their appetite for soybeans, iron ore, copper, and other essential commodities.
+When it happens it will be the biggest story of the century economically, politically, and diplomatically.

 DP: How is America reacting to losing its coveted place as the number one importer?